-A\$1.00 increase in the initial public offering price per share would not impact the net tangible book value.
-A 10% increase in the number of shares of common stock would not have a meaningful impact on our net tangible book value as of September 28, 2006.
+2 A \$1.00 increase in the initial public offering price per share would result in additional dilution in net tangible book value of \$ per share.
+A 10% increase in the number of shares of common stock sold, assuming an initial public offering price of \$ (the midpoint of the range set forth on the cover page of this prospectus), would reduce dilution in net tangible book value by \$ per share.

-The following table summarizes, on a pro forma basis as of September 28, 2006 the difference between the total cash consideration paid by our founding members for common stock, assuming the redemption of all membership units of NCM LLC in exchange for shares of our common stock in the manner described above, and the purchasers of common stock in the public offering, before deducting estimated underwriting discounts and commissions and estimated offering expenses.
-Restricted stock and options are not included in the following calculations.
+The following table summarizes, on a pro forma basis as of June 29, 2006, the difference between the total cash consideration paid by our Founding Members for common stock, assuming the redemption of all membership units of NCM LLC in exchange for shares of our common stock in the manner described above, and the purchasers of common stock in the public offering, before deducting estimated underwriting discounts and commissions and estimated offering expenses.